genesiscommunitysuccess/docs/docs/04_web/06_testing/01_foundation-testing.md

 Suite.run();
 ```

-## Testing Components
+## Testing components

-The `component.test.ts` or any test which directly or in-directly makes use of the DI will leverage
-`createComponentSuite`.
-Apart from setting up and tearing down your element fixture with a wrapping design system and DI
-container, this util also allows you to provide DI container mocks, which will be required for certain testing flows.
+The **component.test.ts** or any test that directly or indirectly makes use of the DI uses `createComponentSuite`.
+Apart from setting up and tearing down your element fixture with a wrapping design system and DI container, this util also allows you to provide DI container mocks, which are required for certain testing flows.

 ```ts
 // component.test.ts